ChemElecRx/IrisSVMHingeLossAnalysis/README.md

 - `IrisSVMHingeLossVisualizer.py`: Python script containing the SVM analysis code.
 - `figure_1.png`: Image file showing the SVM decision boundary visualization.
 - `sample.py`: This script provides a small dataset consisting of 30 data pairs labeled as 0 and 1.
-The goal is to use this data to train a machine learning model to predict the labels of new data based on its features.
+The goal is to use this data to train a machine learning model to predict the label of new data based on its features.

 ## Overview